 Ripple Granny Stitch from Easy Crochet

-This combination creates a texture that is one of the prettiest crochet stitches you can create.
+This combination creates a texture that is one of the simplest but fanciest crochet stitches you can create.

 How to Crochet a Blanket Stitch from Easy Crochet

-You can use this stitch for blankets, scarves, or even a border to add character to your project.
+You can use this lacy crochet stitch for blankets, scarves, or even a border to add character to your project.

 Iris Stitch Tutorial from The Unraveled Mitten

-In this tutorial, you will learn to create a beautiful cluster stitch.
+In this easy stitch tutorial, you will learn to create a cluster stitch which is in my opinion a beautiful crochet stitch to use in blankets.

-This stitch creates a beautiful pattern.
+This cool crochet stitch creates a lovely pattern that is extra cozy for afghans, blankets and scarves.
 There is a free video tutorial available for both left and right-handed stitching.

 Cluster Stitch Pattern from Bella Coco Crochet